rocky-linux/documentation/docs/guides/package_debranding.md

----
-title:  'Rocky package debranding How-To '
+# Rocky package debranding How-To
----

 This explains how to debrand a package for the Rocky Linux distribution.